How to be a better rider?

 - Compressing/pressing tyres for extra grip when needed

-Get a teacher instead of a new DH jersey.
+Instead of a new DH jersey, get an instructor.
 You will improve much faster as you get instant feedback.
 In addition, you will avoid wasting time on bad habits which you are not really aware of.

 Practice any time possible.
 Ride a curb, do a wheelie, do a track stand at a red light…